A New Framework Prioritizes Continuous Improvement During Pre-Construction Risk Assessment

 Phase 1: Initiate

 Most hospitals begin the PCRA process during the construction planning phases, typically a few weeks to a few months before construction containment goes up.
-However, there are significant benefits to bringing stakeholders from safety, facilities, clinical engineering, and infection control, as well as end users, into the project earlier during the design review phase – as early as several months to more than a year before construction containment goes up.
+However, there are significant benefits to bringing stakeholders, from safety, facilities, clinical engineering, and infection control, and end-users, into the project earlier during the design review phase – as early as several months to more than a year before initiating construction containment.
 This early involvement provides an opportunity to identify potential conflicts and noncompliance issues while it is easier and more cost-effective to make changes.

-We recommend securing feedback from the integrated team at two critical junctures: the 30% and 75% design review phases.
-At 30% of the design review, there is a preliminary sketch ready for any sweeping changes or considerations.
-When the design is at 75%, stakeholders can begin to offer more nuanced feedback.
+We recommend securing feedback from the integrated team at two critical junctures: the 30 percent and 75 percent design review phases.
+At 30 percent design review, there is a preliminary sketch ready for consideration of any sweeping changes or considerations.
+When the design is at 75 percent, stakeholders can also offer more nuanced feedback.

 Phase II: Plan